HadrienSmet/travel-app-server/README.md

     nodemon server
     ```

-I hope that everything worked fine for you have a good day :innocent:
+I hope that everything worked fine for you! :ok_hand:
+Have a good day :innocent: